 We’re thrilled to announce that we’ll be able to offer some very limited programming this summer for students entering 8th grade through their first year of college in Fall 2021.
-This includes an in person option which will take place under a tent outside our building.
-See below for information.

 While we wish we could accommodate everyone, space is extremely limited, so reserve your spot today if your child is interested in joining us.

 As always, we don’t want financial considerations to prevent anyone from participating.
 Please indicate if you’ll need financial assistance when you reserve your spot.

 Please feel free to reach out to us at SYC@unc.edu if you have any questions.
 We look forward to seeing some of your children this summer, and to move towards a time when we can all safely gather and experience the magic of theatre together.